-Considering the population that the agency accepts into residential treatment, this data overall is significantly weighted in the positive direction (by a factor of 17 to 1).
+Considering the population that the agency accepts into residential treatment, this data overall is significantly weighted in the positive direction (by a factor of 16 to 1).
 Overall this data indicates that the children are functioning much better months and years after discharge than they did at admission to the Program.
-At the same time, the children do not show deterioration in the years following treatment other than weaknesses that would be developmentally expected (not being ready to live independently).
+At the same time, the children do not show deterioration in the years following treatment.
+In fact the only consistent weaknesses would be developmentally expected (not being ready to live independently).
 Rather than deterioration, the children show significant improvement that continues up to the last interviews at five years following discharge.